-Today's 2 cent coin value for the most common dates starts at $10.
+Today's 2 cent coin value for the most common dates starts at $10 to $11.

 The most frequently found date is the 1864.
 The first year of mintage and almost 20 million 2 cent coins produced.
 It must however be examined closely, as it comes in two varieties, Large and Small Motto.